DevCode1/edx-platform/docs/en_us/course_authors/source/running_course/discussions.rst

   by community TAs have a colored "Community TA" identifier.
 This role is often given to students.

-.. put this comment in to make the formatting of this bulleted list consistent when output using the spinx template
+..
+I put this comment in to make the formatting of this bulleted list consistent when output using the spinx template

 * *Discussion admins* have the same options for working with discussions as moderators, and their posts, responses, and comments have the same "Staff"